strimzi/proposals/023-using-ubi8-as-base-image.md

 ## Rejected alternatives

-For this proposal, I considered mainly the Re dHat and CentOS images.
+For this proposal, I considered mainly the Red Hat and CentOS images.
 Unlike images for other Linux distributions, they are very close to the current image.
 So moving to the new base image should mean minimal disruption and not too many changes.